louiskenyon98/python-for-finance/README.md

 Private Repo for Financial Analysis Course

-conda env create -f environment.yml activate pyfinance jupyter notebook
+conda env create -f environment.yml\
+activate pyfinance\
+jupyter notebook
+(if jupyter is not recognised as a command, then run `conda install jupyter`)